LuLuEhret/Field_Sentry/README.md

 ## How to run

-Double click on FieldSentry.bat, or run directly from within a python IDE
+Double click on `FieldSentry.bat`, or run directly from within a python IDE

 ## Editing the configuration

 ### Addition of an installation
-Open the file "config/config.json" and add a new installation on the same template as the already existing ones
+Open the file `"config/config.json"` and add a new installation on the same template as the already existing ones

 ### Modification of weather alarm trigger levels
-Open the file "config.json" and change the wind or high temperature levels
+Open the file `"config/config.json"` and change the wind or high temperature levels